Tykunal/chatbotGenNext/readme.md

 ## Features
 - **Query Handling**: Efficiently processes user queries and provides appropriate responses.
+- **Authentication**: Allowing users to SignUp/ Login and update the details in backend.
 - **Ticket Management**: Automatically generates and assigns tickets for issues that cannot be resolved by the chatbot.
 - **Backend Integration**: Updates user information in the backend system.